Coroyawa Pro 20* (now on sale)

 The amount of sinkage will vary depending on the specifications of the Coroyawa (surface material, thickness, etc.).

 1) Stability when walking/wheelchair use

-Less sinking when walking or using a wheelchair, achieving "stability when walking/wheelchair moving.
+Less sinking when walking or using a wheelchair, achieving "stability when walking/moving in a wheelchair.

 2) Shock absorbency

-When falling from a chair or bed, transferring to a wheelchair, or walking, the product sinks significantly, achieving "shock absorption" that reduces the risk of femur fracture.
+When falling from a chair or bed, transferring to a wheelchair, or walking, the product sinks significantly, achieving "shock absorption" that reduces the risk of femur fractures.

-It can withstand the weight of a bed and can be used in a variety of locations (slopes can be installed), and can be installed using the same construction method as OA floors.
-Can be installed using the same construction method as OA floors, and can be used not only for new construction but also for renovation.
+It can withstand the weight of a bed and can be used in a variety of locations (slopes can be installed) Can be installed using the same construction method as OA floors and can be used not only for new construction but also for renovation.

 Stability during walking

 We conducted an evaluation of the older adults' one-legged vertebral balance when using the Coroyawa.
 The mean values of the mean duration of the open-legged state are shown in Table 1.
 The measured values for each subject are shown in (Fig. 1).